kibook/s1kd-tools/tools/s1kd-repcheck/README.md

 in CIR references, allow CIR references to be resolved against any CIR data modules that were specified as objects to check.

+-D, --dump-xsl
+Dump the built-in XSLT used to extract CIR references.

 -d, --dir &lt;dir&gt;
 The directory to start searching for CIR data modules in.
 By default, the current directory is used.